AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 };
 ```

-The planner class offers two important functions (Listing 26), `runPlanning` and `runEvaluation`, which can be used to launch two types of pipelines: the *planning pipeline* and *evaluation pipeline*, respectively.
+The planner class offers two important functions (Listing 26), `runPlanning` and `runEvaluation`, which can be called to launch two types of pipelines: the *planning pipeline* and *evaluation pipeline*, respectively.

 ##### Listing 26.
 The Planner class